gateio/gateapi-java/docs/FuturesApi.md

         defaultClient.setBasePath("https://api.gateio.ws/api/v4");

         FuturesApi apiInstance = new FuturesApi(defaultClient);
-        String settle = "usdt"; // String | Settle currency
+        String settle = "usdt"; // String | Settle currency.
-        String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified Long from = 1547706332L; // Long | Start timestamp  Specify start time, time format is Unix timestamp.
+        String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified.
+        Long from = 1547706332L; // Long | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
         Long to = 1547706332L; // Long | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list try {
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list. try {
             List<FuturesLiqOrder> result = apiInstance.listLiquidatedOrders(settle)
                         .contract(contract)